 The Fylde Transport Trust (FyldeTT) is the guardian of a unique collection of buses and trams spanning over 80 years of public transport history.

 Our origins are rooted in the Lancastrian Transport Group, established back in 1983.
 The expanding collection was converted into a Trust in 1996 and then in 2000 the Lancastrian Transport Trust became a Registered Charity.
-To better reflect the focus of the organisation, the charity was renamed the Fylde Transport trust in February 1988.
+To better reflect the focus of the organisation, the charity was renamed the Fylde Transport Trust in February 2018.

 Our objectives are to preserve a representative collection of vehicles to portray the development of public transport on the Fylde coast and showcase these in a visitor attraction.